Purpose of these procedures

 Further information for supervisors and managers can be found at Section 4.

-Employees are encouraged to contact the Conduct and Ethics Unit (CEU) if they are considering whether the conduct witnessed is reportable under the PID Act or if another complaint handling process would be more appropriate.
+Employees are encouraged to contact the Employee Conduct and Ethics Section (EES) if they are considering whether the conduct witnessed is reportable under the PID Act or if another complaint handling process would be more appropriate.

-The CEU undertakes investigations under the PID Act and other legislative schemes.
-The CEU can be contacted by email: email@example.com.
+The EES undertakes investigations under the PID Act and other legislative schemes.
+The EES can be contacted by email: firstname.lastname@example.org.

 3. How to make a disclosure